benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

 ## What is Effect Modification?

 While I think of confounding as a problematic characteristic of a model, I think of effect modification as a neutral characteristic of data.
 Models do not have effect modification, but real-world processes do.
 For instance, it is possible that undergoing surgery increases an individual’s lifespan for males but not for females.
-This is an example of effect modification because the surgery’s causal on lifespan *depends on biological sex*.
+This is an example of effect modification because the causal effect of surgery on lifespan for an individual *depends on their biological sex*.
 I find the traditional DAG design for effect modification a bit unintuitive, so check out the DAG below for a (hopefully) clearer diagram:

 <p align="center">
   <img height="200" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/dag_4.png">